madispold/rpssl/README.md

 # RPSSL

-- Rock Paper Scissors Spock Lizard structured as a simple monorepo 2 workspaces:
+Rock Paper Scissors Spock Lizard structured as a simple monorepo with 2 workspaces:

-  - frontend with `React + TypeScript + Vite template`
+- frontend with `React + TypeScript + Vite` template
 - backend with `Fastify`

+More info in their respective READMEs